bvluong/Typing-Multitasker/README.md

 - [ ] Letters will rotate inside the circle and disappear after one rotation.
 - [ ] A combo meter to show how many letters that are hit in a row.
 - [ ] Life bar that will end the game if a certain number of incorrect keys are hit.
+- [ ] Start and Restart button for when the player loses
 - [ ] A production Readme

 ### Wireframes